Puerto Rico declares emergency after strongest earthquake in 102 years

 The U.S. territory is still recovering from a pair of devastating 2017 hurricanes that killed about 3,000 people and destroyed a significant amount of infrastructure.
 Puerto Rico is also working through a bankruptcy process to restructure about $120 billion of debt and pension obligations.

 “We are a resilient people.
 We have responded to many difficult situations.
-Now this has been asked of us one more time,” Vazquez said.
+Now this has been asked of us one more time,” said Vazquez, who later toured damaged areas.

-One of Tuesday’s quakes triggered an automatic shutdown of electricity across the island as a safety measure, and a later, more powerful quake caused significant damage to some power plants in the southern part of the island, Vazquez said.
+One of Tuesday’s quakes triggered an automatic shutdown of electricity across the island as a safety measure and a later, more powerful quake damaged power plants in the southern part of the island, Vazquez said.

+Power remained cut off to the capital San Juan and most of the island some 11 hours after the largest quake.

+Puerto Rico was producing only 40 megawatts of electricity when demand was close to 2,000 megawatts, Angel Figueroa, president of the electricity workers’ union UTIER, said on Twitter.

-Some 300,000 of Puerto Rico’s 1.3 million water customers lacked service, she said.
+Some 300,000 of Puerto Rico’s 1.3 million water customers lacked service, Vazquez said.
 The governor confirmed one death, as reported by El Nuevo Dia, that a 73-year-old man died after a wall fell on him.

 But she said it was too soon to offer an accurate assessment of damage or injuries.

-Vazquez, who assumed office in August after Ricardo Rossello stepped down in the face of massive street protests, repeated pleas for people to remain calm.

-“Nothing is gained by creating hysteria,” she said, while asking people to on check on their neighbors, especially the elderly.
+Vazquez, who assumed office in August after Ricardo Rossello stepped down in the face of massive street protests, repeated pleas for people to remain calm and asked people to check on neighbors, especially the elderly.

-The first and biggest quake on Tuesday, of magnitude 6.4, struck at a depth of 10.0 km (six miles) at 4:24 am (0824 GMT) near Ponce on the island’s southern coast, the U.S. Geological Survey said.
+The biggest quake on Tuesday, of magnitude 6.4, struck at a depth of 10.0 km (six miles) at 4:24 a.m.
+(0824 GMT) near Ponce on the island’s southern coast, the U.S. Geological Survey said.

-Witnesses on social media described the quake as “super strong” and lasting up to 30 seconds.
-It was followed by a number of hefty aftershocks including one measuring 5.8.
+Witnesses on social media described it as “super strong” and lasting up to 30 seconds.
+It was followed by a number of hefty aftershocks including two measuring 5.6.

-The quake severely damaged the Immaculate Conception church in Guayanilla, leaving about half of it standing and surrounded by piles of rubble, according to video posted by Wapa TV.
-A picture published by El Nuevo Dia showed people removing artifacts.

-At least eight homes collapsed in Yauco, El Nuevo Dia reported, citing Mayor Angel Torres.
-Wapa TV video showed one home in Yauco flattened, its roof intact atop debris and slanting until it touched the ground.

-The international airport in Carolina, just east of San Juan, continued normal service with the help of power generators, El Nuevo Dia reported, citing Jorge Hernandez, chief executive of Aerostar Airport Holdings.
+The international airport near San Juan continued normal service with the help of power generators, El Nuevo Dia reported, citing Jorge Hernandez, chief executive of Aerostar Airport Holdings.

-In the town of Guanica, several buildings collapsed.
-Further east in Maunabo, video on social media showed people evacuating to higher ground following a tsunami warning.

-The Pacific Tsunami Warning Center reported a small tsunami measuring around 20 centimeters (7.9 inches).

 Reporting by Luis Valentin Ortiz; Additional reporting by Daniel Trotta and Shubham Kalia; Writing by Daniel Trotta; Editing by Chizu Nomiyama and David Gregorio